USA Today HQ evacuated after reports of man with weapon

-MCLEAN, Va. — Police continue to search for a reported armed ex-employee inside the Gannett Building -- home to USA Today -- in McLean, Virginia.
-The building, which also houses several other businesses, was evacuated Wednesday afternoon.
+MCLEAN, Va. — Authorities evacuated the Gannett Building in McLean, Virginia, after police searched for a reported armed ex-employee who was seen inside.

-Fairfax police said they got a 9-1-1 call just before noon from inside the building at 7950 Jones Branch Drive that there was an ex-employee armed with a gun there.
+The building, which also houses USA Today and several other businesses, was evacuated Wednesday afternoon.
+Hundreds of staffers could be seen exiting the workplace into the summer heat of Northern Virginia, some carrying their bags and others even holding their lunches.

-Roessler said they continue to check the building floor by floor as they continue to evacuate employees that had sheltered in place.
-He said they still have to treat the threat as credible until the building has been cleared.
+Fairfax County police said they got a 911 call just before 12 p.m. from inside the building at 7950 Jones Branch Drive that there was an ex-employee armed with a gun there.

-"I pray they are not in the building and that this will end safely," Roessler said.
+"We were told it was an ex-employee of the building," Chief Edwin Roessler said during a news conference Wednesday afternoon.

-Roessler said police are looking for the person identified as the ex-employee as a person of interest, but didn't identify them because they "may have done nothing wrong."
+Roessler said they checked the building floor by floor as they continued to evacuate employees who were sheltered in place.
+He said they treated the threat as credible until the building was cleared.

-Police asked people to avoid the area if possible, and the incident is still under investigation.
+Roessler said police originally considered the ex-employee identified by the 911 caller as a person of interest, but didn't identify them because they "may have done nothing wrong."

-USA Today said that reports of a man with a weapon at its headquarters after the building was evacuated were mistaken.
+Later, at about 3:15 p.m., he said there was, "no evidence that person committed a crime" and they were found in another location in Fairfax County.

 "Alarms sounded at the building as police squad converged on the scene," USA Today reported.
 "Law enforcement officers with rifles and body armor were patrolling the area and a helicopter hovered overhead."